- Intellectual

 Evaluations from Third Parties

-Since 2012, the Clarivate Top 100 Global Innovators have selected 100 companies and institutions annually that are contributing new ideas and creating economic value.
+Since 2012, the Clarivate Top 100 Global Innovators have selected 100 companies and institutions annually that are contributing to the generation of new ideas and creating economic value.

 National Commendation for Invention